anyaevostinar/anyaevostinar.github.io/classes/361-s25/lab-sgp-starter.md

     }
     ```

 4. You also need to define the name method for your new task.
-This just needs to be a method called `name()` that returns a `std::string` that is the name you want to call your task, such as `Square`.
+This just needs to be a method called `name() const` that returns a `std::string` that is the name you want to call your task, such as `Square`.
+(Note: yes you need the `const` following the `()` just like the super class, that's part of the method signature.)

 4. You can make as many subclasses of `Task` in this file as you want, but let's stick to one for now and finish setting things up for this one.
 In `World.h` you need to specify a vector of the tasks that are available for organisms to solve.
 Create a new instance variable that is a vector of `Task *` and put instances of all of your tasks into it (in this case just one):